taufiquehassan/ProjectManagement/Section8_IntegrationManagement.md

 * Project Document updates

 ## Perform Integrated Change Control
-"This is a hot top, Anticipate lots of questions in the PMP exam"
+"This is a hot topic, Anticipate lots of questions in the PMP exam"
 1. Review all change requests
 2. Communicating the decisions
 3. Process where you assess the change's impact on the project